-Employees shall receive \$900 in annual compensation (stipend)for the maintenance of uniforms.
+Employees shall receive \$900 \$1,000 in annual compensation (stipend) for the maintenance of uniforms.
 The uniform allowance will be paid out annually in two installments (\$450), the first pay period in February and the first pay period in July.
+This payment shall be made separately from the regular paycheck by the second pay period in April.
 It is understood by both parties that the Department will not reimburse for uniform expenses in lieu of this additional compensation stipend.

 For the year 2018 only, upon ratification of this contract, employee will receive the full uniform allowance of \$900 in the second pay period following Village Board adoption less any uniform allowance already used in 2018.
-For those employees having a balance of \$1600 or less that was carried over into 2018 from 2017, they will be allowed to carryover any balance for a period ending December 31, 2018.
+For those employees having a balance of \$1600 or less that was earried over into 2018 from 2017, they will be allowed to carryover any balance for a period ending December 31, 2018.
 Unused allotments after December 31, 2018 shall be paid to the Employee's post-employment retirement health plan (PHEP).
 The parties agree that contributions to the PHEP for unused clothing allowance as stated in this paragraph will expire on December 31, 2018 9to be paid to the PHEP on or before February 1, 2019.